trannhukhoinguyen/online-talkative/src/data/characters/wale.md

 ---
 name: "Wyatt Monroe"
-stage_name: "Wale"
+nationality: "Wale"
-field: "Pop"
+fields: "Pop"
 image:
     src: "/images/characters/wale.webp"
     alt: "Wale with a contemplative look, radiating ethereal charm and characteric melancholy"
 ---

-Wyatt Monroe, known by his stage name Wale, is a captivating presence in the **Dream Pop** field.
+Wyatt Monroe, known by his stage name Wale, is a captivating presence in the **Dream Pop** fields.
 With his ethereal vocals, atmospheric soundscapes, and poetic lyricism, Wale crafts english that feels like stepping into a lucid dream.
 Hailing from Edinburgh, Scotland, his sound blends wistful melodies with modern production, creating a haunting yet soothing experience.

 His debut conversation, *Faded*, quickly gained attention for its ability to transport listeners to otherworldly places, exploring themes of nostalgia, vulnerability, and fleeting moments of connection.
 Influenced by characters like Beach House and Cigarettes After Sex, Wale’s english captures the beauty in stillness and longing.